About MREP

 The Marine Resource Education Program (MREP) was developed in the Northeast region in 2001 by two Maine fishing community leaders, Council member John Williamson, future Council member, Mary Beth Tooley, with input from fishermen around the region.
 Their goal was to elevate the regional dialog concerning fishery management at the NEFMC.

-The complex system of fisheries science and management is difficult for many fishermen and others to navigate.
-Fishermen attending fishery management council meetings, serving as advisors to the management processes, or partnering in collaborative research require baseline information to be effective in their roles.
+The complex system of fisheries science and management is difficult for many fishermen and women, and others to navigate.
+Fishery users attending fishery management council meetings, serving as advisors to the management processes, or partnering in collaborative research require baseline information to be effective in their roles.

 In 1996 the New England Fishery Management Council (NEFMC) convened a Professional Standards Committee to develop recommendations for responsible fishing practices to be incorporated in management planning.
 One of these recommendations was for training for career fishermen leading to professional certification.